Eastern Command (Pakistan): Last-minute changes: November 1971

 These suggestions were incorporated in the plan without change.
 From September onwards Pakistani forces had begun to fortify positions with concrete bunkers, anti-tank ditches, land mines and barbed wires.
 Spiked bamboo was also used, and some areas were flooded to hinder enemy movements.
-Engineering battalions were sent to construct fortified positions, although some of the strong points and fortresses (especially those inside the Dhaka outer-defense line) remained incomplete.
+Engineering battalions were sent to construct fortified positions, although some of the strong points and fortresses (especially those inside the Dhaka outer-defence line) remained incomplete.

 Final reinforcements and directives

 In November, Gen. Niazi sent Maj.
 Gen Jamshed and Brig.
 Bakir Siddiqi to Rawalpindi to request two more divisions as reinforcements (as well as all the heavy equipment left behind by the 9th and 16th Divisions for East Pakistan).
 The GHQ promised to send 8 infantry battalions and an engineer battalion; only five battalions were sent to East Pakistan because the GHQ probably could not spare anything else.
 The first two units (the 38th FF and 50th Punjab) were given to the 9th Division.
 The next three battalions were split up and sent as reinforcements to various areas, as needed.
 The last three battalions were to replace the 53rd Brigade as command reserves in Dhaka, but never arrived from West Pakistan.
 At the meeting, the Eastern Command was told to continue its "political mission" (i.e. prevent territory from falling into Mukti Bahini hands), although by this time 5000 sqmi of territory had fallen into their hands.
 Gen Niazi claims this order was never withdrawn, and Gen. Hassan suggested that Gen. Hamid never altered the plan Gen. Niazi had submitted in October (including the deployment of troops near the border).
 The GHQ never commented on the deployment plan, while others claim the Eastern Command failed to readjust its deployments despite advice from GHQ.